About Me

 understand the connection between the mind, body and emotions

-I have lived in Mi’kma’ki, the unceded traditional territory of the Mi’kmaq, for most of my life.
+I live and work in Nova Scotia — and I have lived in Mi’kma’ki, the unceded traditional territory of the Mi’kmaq, for most of my life.
 I am humbled by the kindness and wisdom of the Mi’kmaq to offer Peace and Friendship Treaties.
 Peace and Friendship are two key aspects of community – and incredibly impactful when we receive them from strangers in a new place.

 My Qualifications